Ketryx Documentation

 2.2.
 Defining a Release Test Plan

 By default, Ketryx assumes that all available Test Cases in a project are executed in each version where they are effective (based on their Introduced in version and Obsolete in version fields).
 Sometimes only a subset of those tests are only actually relevant for a release, though, depending on what parts of the system changed and need to be (re-) tested.
 You can define a more granular release test plan on the Test management page in Ketryx, by selecting a version, a subset of the available tests, and choosing Manage release test plan > Exclude selected tests.
 Note that, by default, all tests in a project are included.
+Note: If using Xray for Test management, you may want to manage Test Plan membership for a version using the Xray Test Plan work item type.
+If that is the case, please see the Xray section below.

 After excluding tests from the release test plan, you can include them again by selecting them and choosing Manage release test plan > Include selected tests.